Novikov algebras and multi-indices in regularity structures: Extended free multi-Novikov algebras

 According to Proposition \ref{prop:extlin}, as a $\CDi_A$-algebra, the free $\mathfrak{g}$-extended $\CDi_A$-algebra generated by a vector space $W$ is isomorphic to the free algebra generated by $U(\mathfrak{g})\otimes W$.
 Since both the canonical multi-Novikov structure and the construction of extended algebras are functorial, Theorem \ref{th:freeNovikov} implies that, as a Novikov algebra, the free extended multi-Novikov algebra generated by a set $X$ is isomorphic to the free algebra generated by the vector space $U(\mathfrak{g})\otimes W$, where $W=\mathrm{Vect}(X)$.
 It remains to note that since $\mathfrak{g}$ is abelian, the vector space $U(\mathfrak{g})\otimes W$ has a combinatorial basis $\mathbb{N}^{d+1}\times X$, and setting $X=\mfL^-$, we obtain the required statement. \end{proof}

-For the reader interested in applications, it is important to make this statement more concrete by making an obvious remark that the generating set $\mathbb{N}^{d+1}\times \mfL^-$ is obtained from the generating set $\mfL^-$ (corresponding to the non-linearities) by applying the partial derivatives $\partial^\bn$.
+For the reader interested in applications, we extract from the above proof a more concrete version of the statement of Theorem \ref{second_main_theorem_multi_indices}: the generating set $\mathbb{N}^{d+1}\times \mfL^-$ from the statement of this theorem is obtained from the set $\mfL^-$ (corresponding to the non-linearities $a^\mfl(\mathbf{u})$) by applying monomials in partial derivatives $\partial_{x_0},\ldots,\partial_{x_{d}}$.